 A core area of our BCA practice is to support applications for discretionary grant programs run by various international, federal, state, and local agencies.
-Our clients for discretionary funds include a wide range of planning and operating agencies (ranging from state DOTs to local transit operators) as well as cities, MPOs, port authorities and private operator.
-Besides a wide range of multimodal surface transportation grants covering roads, transit lines, and bike routes.
-We also support mode-specific grant program applications such capital grants for airports, railroads, and port infrastructure developments.
+Our clients for discretionary funds include a wide range of planning and operating agencies (ranging from state DOTs to local transit operators) as well as cities, MPOs, port authorities and private operators.
+Besides a wide range of multimodal surface transportation grants covering roads, transit lines, and bike routes, we also support mode-specific grant program applications such as capital grants for airports, railroads, and maritime ports.

 A hallmark of our BCA service has been our ability to measure the widest possible range of benefit categories, and then communicate findings in straightforward ways that matter to stakeholders and decision-makers.
 Our recently completed APTA/AASHTO study, “Assessing the Business Case ROI for Intercity Passenger Rail Corridor Investment: Guide for Decision Makers” is a hallmark in the development of a broadly inclusive return on investment methodology and analysis tool.
 Our BCA work is not only cutting edge, but it makes a difference: we have supported many successful grant applications that have been awarded a total of $192 million since the inception of the discretionary grant programs in 2009.